keptt/FlaskReactSurveyApp/README.md

 #### Create and share your surveys!

-Application provides web ui to respond and stores survey responses from anonymous users and also ui for creating surveys and reading survey results.
+Application provides web ui for responding to surveys and stores survey responses from anonymous users.
+Functionality for creating surveys and reading survey results is also provided.

 ## How it works